nuuuwan/news_lk3_data/README.md

 *2024-06-30 14:36:00* · [`adaderanalk`](https://www.adaderana.lk/news/100197/two-navy-intelligence-personnel-arrested-over-drug-trafficking-links) · `en`

 Two Sri Lanka Navy personnel attached to the Intelligence Unit have been arrested by the SL Navy Special Investigation Unit over their alleged involvement in a large-scale drug smuggling racket.

+The two naval personnel from the Naval Intelligence were arrested today (30) following an extensive internal investigation by the Special Investigation Unit of the Sri Lanka Navy, a statement said.

+The two naval personnel, arrested on suspicion of aiding and abetting a large-scale drug smuggling racket, will be handed over to the Police Narcotic Bureau (PNB) for onward legal action, the navy said.

 ◼️